 A casual user might place drugs into two categories: good and bad.
-But those labels are a little too limited for governmental agencies, particularly when they’re attempting to determine which substances should be allowed to sit on a store’s shelf and which might need a doctor’s oversight.
+But those labels are too limited for governmental agencies attempting to determine which substances should be allowed to sit on store shelves and those that need a doctor’s oversight.
 That’s why governmental agencies use drug schedule classifications.
-These formal lists provide a significant amount of detail about how specific drugs should be handled.
+These formal lists provide a significant amount of detail about specific drugs, what they do and how they should be handled.

-- Schedule IV drugs are still considered somewhat dangerous, but have a low potential for abuse and dependence.
-Most are available via prescription.
-Examples include Valium, Ativan and Ambien.
+- Schedule IV – Schedule IV drugs are those with a low potential for abuse and dependence.
+Examples include: Xanax, Soma, Darvon, Darvocet, Valium, Ativan, Talwin, Ambien and Tramadol.

 A drug’s placement in a specific category isn’t always permanent.
-For example, according to the National Association of Boards of Pharmacy, experts met in 2013 to discuss the placement of hydrocodone products, which are currently placed in the Schedule III classification, and they hoped to move those drugs to Schedule II.
-Experts are constantly looking at addiction numbers, attempting to determine whether drugs need greater levels of control or whether the current protections are adequate.
+For example, according to the National Association of Boards of Pharmacy, experts met in 2013 to discuss moving hydrocodone products, which are currently in the Schedule III classification, into the Schedule II category.4 Experts are constantly looking at addiction numbers, attempting to determine whether drugs need greater levels of control or whether the current protections are adequate.

-If you’d like to find out how you can help someone you love to overcome an addiction, please contact us at Black Bear Lodge.
-Our admissions coordinators can help you find the right treatment program for your situation.
+If you or someone you love struggles with addiction, please contact us at 706-914-2327.
+Our admissions coordinators can help you find the right treatment program for your unique situation.

 1 “Drugs.”
 U S Food and Drug Administration Home Page.
 N.p., 9 Aug.
 2017.
 Web.
 12 Aug.
 2017.